u-boot/u-boot/doc/board/rockchip/rockchip.rst

 TPL
 ^^^

-For some SoCs U-Boot sources lack of support to inizialize DRAM.
+For some SoCs, the U-Boot sources lack the support to initialize DRAM.
 In these cases, to get a fully functional image following :ref:`PackageWithTPLandSPL`, use DDR binary provided by Rockchip rkbin repository as ROCKCHIP_TPL when building U-Boot.
 Otherwise, follow :ref:`PackageWithRockchipMiniloader`.